Dougarasu/nodejs_express_base_api/README.md

-# Base project for API in NodeJS + Express + MongoDB + ES6
+# Base project for REST API

-This is a base project for API.
+This is a base project for REST API in NodeJS + Express + MongoDB + ES6.

 The architecture is based on components.